Skip to main content

 §Usage in Rust code

 When writing pure Rust code that uses this crate, one can use the above structs by directly instantiating them.
-During their construction, the metric registers itself in the global metrics registry.
+During their construction, the metric registers itself in the global metrics provider.

 §Example use in Rust